Top Ten Most Powerful Characters In Middle Earth

 He is God.
 No dispute.

-He was the best of the valar
+He was also the master of the untameable Balrogs.

 He defeated morgoth easily...enough said

 He is the Lord of water.

 She is not so strong to be No. 2.

 He should be above Galadriel in power.
 I mean, Galadriel is powerful, no question, but she couldn't KILL Sauron.
 All she could do was banish him... and she had a hard time doing even that.

 Sauron shouldn't be on this list, he was defeated by a mortal, and is a servant of Morgoth.

 Smartest of Melkors servants, only he could have thought up to use the rings to control middle earth